abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for anyone who want to deploy PostgreSQL on Cloud nodes or physical machines.
+who_is_this_for: This is an introductory topic for anyone who wants to deploy PostgreSQL on Cloud nodes or physical machines.

 learning_objectives:
     - Deploy single instance of PostgreSQL EC2 instance